seifreed/machofile-rs/README.md

 # machofile-rs
-**machofile-rs** is a Rust implementation to parse Mach-O binary files, with a focus on malware analysis and reverse engineering.
+**machofile-rs** is a high-performance Rust implementation for parsing Mach-O binary files, with a focus on malware analysis and reverse engineering.

 This project is a complete port of the original Python [machofile](https://github.com/pstirparo/machofile) project by [Pasquale Stirparo](https://github.com/pstirparo) to Rust, providing 100% feature parity with significantly improved performance and memory safety.